EdenWise/hjcrc/HJCSIC.md

 * quarantines
 * smart: She disregarded that she had also profited from the age.
 It had the consequence of bypassing the process of justice/law-for-all-people (accumulating evidence, discussion, and a trial by peers) and is still enacted today .
 She choose the path technically because a feeling of outwitting nature---it was a safer path.
 * friable: This safety only lasts as long as the seer sees need for it (generally only as long as the female has leadership).[^friable]

+* A female, a family member, felt indignant[^indignant].
+But because she had profited in the age, because she learned the seer rewarded power for suppressions, because she could suppress the man better because she knew him, she skirted the normal process of justice, and choose to suppress him to gain leadership.